detsutut/shinyDBNet/README.md

   <p align ="center"><small>Query Panel</small></p>
 </p>

-The metod used to perform this conditional probability queries it logic sampling, used to generate random samples conditional on the evidence.
+The metod used to perform this conditional probability query is logic sampling, which is used to generate random samples conditional on the evidence.
 More information on logic sampling can be found [here](https://www.bnlearn.com/documentation/man/cpquery.html).

 ### Conditional Probability Tables